DigiNode-Tools/diginode-tools/docs/rpi_setup_step3_write_os.md

 # DigiNode Setup on a Raspberry Pi - Step-by-Step Instructions

 Note: If you have not already installed the 'Raspberry Pi Imager' software, go and complete STEP 2 first.
 Go [here](/docs/rpi_setup_step2_get_imager_win.md) if you using Windows.
-Go [here](/docs/rpi_setup_step2_get_imager_win.md) if you are on a Mac.
+Go [here](/docs/rpi_setup_step2_get_imager_mac.md) if you are on a Mac.

-## STEP 3 - Use 'Raspberry Pi Imager' to pre-configure and burn the operating system on to the SSD
+## STEP 3 - Use 'Raspberry Pi Imager' to pre-configure the operating system and write it to the SSD

 If it is not already running, open 'Raspberry Pi Imager'.
 Check you are using v1.7.3 or newer.